gabrielbrandaoi/gabrielbrandaoi/README.md

-- 👋 Hello my name is Gabriel Brandão and welcome to my profile
+-  Hello my name is Gabriel Brandão and welcome to my profile

-- 🌱 Studying React, Vue and MongoDB
+-  Studying Python, Java and MongoDB
-- 👯 Currently working on developing a website and completing projects on the side!
+-  Currently working on developing a website and completing projects on the side!
-- 💬 Always looking for ways to improve learning and always looking for new knowledge in the area of ​​technology
+-  Always looking for ways to improve learning and always looking for new knowledge in the area of ​​technology

 ##